Skip to content

 In this step, you must create an account snapshot for the customer and link it to their consumer loan application.
 Complete this step only if the field partner_snapshot_allowed is set to true.

-The account snapshot contains a breakdown of the customer's account information, such as balance, transactions, bookings, and recurrent repayment amounts over a certain period of time.
-Creating an account snapshot is usually required in lending products integrations as it's used for credit scoring to verify the customer's financial data.
+The account snapshot contains a breakdown of the customer's account information, such as balance, transactions, bookings, and recurrent repayment amounts over a specific period.
+It is mandatory for Lending integrations, as it is used for credit scoring to verify the customer's financial data.

 POST /v1/persons/{person_id}/account_snapshots